tleytek/Albion-Tools-Alternate/README.md

 # Albion Tools
+Albion Tools is a web app with a collection of tools to help you play more efficiently.
+You can check it out over here at LINK
 ## 1. Black Market Crafter
+This tool is used to skip buying items from the Auction House and instead crafting your own item.
+Generally this will cost you less silver than buying the item and has the added benefit of increasing your crafting level.
 ### Reminders/Helpful info

 #### Crafting Cost
-Crafting cost is 1/20th on the item value
+Crafting cost is 1/20 on the item value e.g.

 #### Focus Reduction
 Focus is reduced by initial-focus-cost \* 0.5^(total-focus-proficiency/10000) **exponential decay formula**